intelliriffer/EUCLIDIER-CONSOLE/README.md

 5. Velocity + Velocity Humanization / Channel  (Adds/Subtracts values up defined (max 32) from Base Velocity).
 6. Sequence Shifting (Offset)
 7. Different Note/Time Divisions per channel.
+8. CC Sequncing : *See Below
+9. Realtime Note Based Transpostion
-8. Will run on Force and Raspberry Pi
+10. Will run on Force and Raspberry Pi
-9. ** v 0.1.4 Added Loop Parameter, Loop Parameter Sets the Sequence Restart Point.
+11. ** v 0.1.4 Added Loop Parameter, Loop Parameter Sets the Sequence Restart Point.
 Values > Steps Creates Polythythms
-10. ** 0.1.5
+12. ** 0.1.5
     1. Added Realtime Note Triggered Transpostion - See below for details.
     2. Extended Steps to 2-64

-11. New Midi Mapping Layout with Loop Controls added
+13. New Midi Mapping Layout with Loop Controls added
+14. *** 0.1.6 New Killer Features
+    1. Velocity Sense (Default On) : Note Octave will be Shifted based on Incoming Note Velocities
+        1. Velocity < 22 : Octave -1
+        2. Velocity 23 - 126 : octave 0 (As the Orginal Note)
+        3. Velocity 127 : octave +1, Notes will wrap if beyong range;
+    2. CC Sequencing : Any Track can Now be configured as Note Track or a CC.
+        1. Mode Value :1 => Note Track
+        2. Mode Value: 2 => CC Track For Each Trigger CC same as Note Parameter Will be Triggered with Value of "VALUE ALT" and after Gate Duration Default "BASE VALUE" will be trigged. in a Nutshell It will strigger two different CC values.
+        3. Mode Value: 3 A Random Value Between "BASE VALUE" and "VALUE ALT" will be Triggered, after Gate Duration Default "BASE VALUE" will be trigged.
+        4. By Enabling Control on Euclidier Midi Port and only Soloing the CC Track, you can midi learn the cc and then apply to any automatable parameter on Force tracks/fx/ or send to External MIDI/CV.
+    3. Custom Progresisons (Chord Pads) Support : I have hand Created Few Progression files that you can load on your Akai Force/MPC and can use to send some triad chords to Euclidier to create chord stabs or quick custom apreggios (Majors,Minors and Sus4 Chords.)
+Please Refer to included Readme.txt with the Chords.
+    4. Parameter Names have been changed on Midi Track Template to Make it Easier.
+    5. Some Memory Optimizations (more will come later).
+    6. Added Midi CC/ Params for :
+        1. Reset Octave and any Transpose Applied (All Tracks).
+        2. Vel Sense:
+            1. 0: OFF, Will not change octaves based on incoming note velocity.
+            2. 1: ON, Will Change octaves based on incoming note velocity.
+        3. RECEIVE NOTES : (0-1) : Switches Realtime Note Input Respose Off/On.

 ## Installation: